 While they are certainly not considered top of the line rowers and don’t have all the bells and whistles you’d expect on commercial machines, the ProForm 440R, 750R and Pro R10 are still an excellent choice for a home gym, especially if you are a beginner just starting to get your feet wet as far as workouts are concerned.

 They are competitively priced, with the 440R available at under $800 on sale, the 750R under $1,000 on sale and the top end Pro R10 currently offered for free with a roughly $39/mo.
 3 year iFit family membership.

-Despite being on the lower end of the market, all three machines offer a reasonable 5 year warranty on the frame and a parts and labor warranty of 90 days for the 440R and 1 year for the 750R and Carbon R7, which stands up to most other models on the market today.
+Despite being on the lower end of the market, all three machines offer a reasonable 5 year warranty on the frame and a parts and labor warranty of 90 days for the 440R and 1 year for the 750R and Pro R10, which stands up to most other models on the market today.

 So unless you are a very serious rower, or you are competing, ProForm rowing machines make a lot of sense for the home gym.

 We would lean towards the upper models if budget is not an option, as the iFit program gives you a ton of extra workouts, tracking capability, Google maps around the world...it makes working out so much more enjoyable.

 But if budget is an issue, the 440R is certainly worth considering as it won't break the bank.